 And their live chat is also extremely easy to use and has some smart features.
 For example, you can save certain replies and your live chat and reuse them by just typing in “/savedreply”:

 Also, a huge benefit of Drift is that they provide an iOS and Android app which allows you to respond to customer questions on the go.

-Moreover, they provide 50 direct integrations with other software applications, like:
+Moreover, they provide over 50 direct integrations with other software applications, like:

 - Google Calendar